A generalized Schmidt's subspace theorem for algebraic points of bounded degree: Introduction

-By our assumption and discussion in proof section, we slightly weaken the intensity of the factor, thereby obtaining a result that is intuitive and general, we modify $a_\delta$ into $a_{\Delta,\delta}$, where $a_{\Delta,\delta}$ here is defined by:
+\quad Also, by our assumption and discussion in proof sections, we slightly weaken the intensity of the factor in Proposition \ref{p} (as seen in our discussion in Theorem \ref{1.7} and Remark \ref{1.11}), thereby obtaining a result that is intuitive in arithmetic and general in form.